nervosnetwork/docs/docs/getting-started/run-node.md

 <!-- Todo: change the version here -->

- You can find the CKB releases on [GitHub Releases](https://github.com/nervosnetwork/ckb/releases).
-Just choose the file to download according to your operating system.
-(For MacOS user, please choose `darwin`) You can also find nightly build versions from the releases of the [ckb-builds repo](https://github.com/ckb-builds/ckb-builds/releases)
+ Go to the [CKB releases page on GitHub](https://github.com/nervosnetwork/ckb/releases).
+Then choose the file to download according to your operating system.
+(For MacOS user, please choose `darwin`) You can also find nightly build versions from the releases of the [ckb-builds repo](https://github.com/ckb-builds/ckb-builds/releases).

 After it is downloaded and unzipped, you need to copy the `ckb` binary file to a `PATH` directory.
 In the unzipped folder:
 ```shell